MeenaSunderam/responsibleai/README.md

-# SPECTRE - With great powers comes great Responsibility
+# SPECTRE - with great powers comes great responsibility

 ## What is SPECTRE